AyushAsutkar/Send-text-Message/README.md

 # Send-text-message
-This is basically a simple text message app through which you can send message to any number.
+This is basically a simple text message app through which you can send message to number.